World Down Syndrome Day

 Sign up for your own Purple Run challenge this March.
 Registration and T-shirt are FREE to all participants.

-Ask your family, friends, students or colleagues to wear colourful, eye-catching and/or mismatched fun socks on the 21st March.
+Ask your family, friends, students, or colleagues to wear colourful, eye-catching and/or mismatched fun socks on the 21st March.
 The brighter and crazier the better!
 We have developed a LotsOfSocks poster for you to download and share.

 Please ensure that you respect privacy when sharing photos, especially photos with minors.
 We advise you to follow your school or groups Data Protection policies prior to sharing on social media.

-WDSD falls on Sunday 21st March this year but we want to get people talking and encourage schools and groups to celebrate in the days leading up to it.
+We want to get people talking and encourage schools and groups to celebrate in the days leading up to it.
 Download our Primary School, Student Information and teaching resources for your classroom or community group and let’s get everyone talking to raise awareness

 Here are some insightful books you can download which can provide opportunities for discussion: